| Chances are, you have some food habits that

 from eating smaller meals.
 In other words, it will be tougher to

 stick to smaller meals at the beginning, but that won't last.
+Eat your vegetables first Then go on to the rest of your meal.
+This will

 help you fill your stomach with relatively few calories and lots